 All these regular social events make this one of the best hotels for solo travellers in London.

 Click here for the latest rates: Booking.com

 Shoreditch is relatively safe, plus it is far more trendy than the other neighbourhoods.
 If you are looking to be near cool bars and quirky speakeasies and still feel safe, then Shoreditch is the area you’ll want to stay in.
-If you read this blog enough you’ll already know, I love Shoreditch and all it’s eccentricities
+If you read this blog enough you’ll already know that I love Shoreditch and all its eccentricities

-This lovely hotel offers free WiFi, an on-site bar, and chic lobby for socialising.
-Its affordable luxury, in one of the hippest neighbourhood in London.
-There are also great cateenM serving up breakfast, lunch, dinner and more.
+This lovely hotel offers free WiFi, an on-site bar, and a chic lobby for socialising.
+It’s affordable luxury, in one of the hippest neighbourhoods in London.
+There is also the great CanteenM serving up breakfast, lunch, dinner and more.

 The hotel is located just a 5-minute walk away from the Shoreditch High Street Overground station.
 This makes it a great place to stay while you’re in London.